armshahs/lms_backend/README.md

 ## Features

 - **Course Management:** Create, edit, and manage courses.
-- **User Management:** Manage users, including students, instructors, and administrators.
+- **User Management:** Manage users, including students and instructors.
-- **Assignment Submission:** Allow students to submit assignments and instructors to review them.
+- **Quiz:** Allow students to take quizzes and automatically review them.
-- **Grading:** Assign grades to assignments and track student performance.
 - **Resource Management:** Upload and manage course materials, such as documents and videos.

 ## URL Endpoints